 The role of PLM

 Product Lifecycle Management (PLM) can play a vital role in driving the sustainability benchmarks in Request for Application (RFA) environments.
 By design, PLM provides an excellent platform to collaborate important information related to the materials used, packaging and compliance that can be integrated in product development.
-PLM also can be effectively used to monitor and improve the green governing factors in the product development phase, especially those that directly impact our environment.
+PLM can also be effectively used to monitor and improve the green governing factors in the product development phase, especially those that directly impact our environment.
 The industry is looking at PLM to integrate green practices in the product development phase by making the information available for taking the greener decisions.
 PLM can help drive sustainability in the various stages of product development.